Navigating Travel Season: Balancing Adventure, Relaxation, & Budgeting

 Medically reviewed by Andrea Brant, LMHC

 Traveling offers the opportunity to explore new places and create lasting memories.
 With thoughtful planning, you may be able to maximize your enjoyment and keep stress to a minimum.
+Connecting with a therapist may be another way to reduce stress during travel.
 Read on to learn how to make the most out of every travel season.

 Travel season refers to the time of year when people typically travel for leisure.
-When exactly this season takes place varies by region depending on weather, holidays, and special events and is typically divided into peak, shoulder, and off-season.
-Each of these times has unique advantages and challenges, and understanding the annual rhythms of your destination can be key for planning a trip that meets your expectations.
+When exactly this season takes place varies by region, depending on weather, holidays, and special events, and is typically divided into peak, shoulder, and off-season.
+Each of these times has unique advantages and challenges, and understanding the annual rhythms of your destination can be key to planning a trip that meets your expectations.
+In some places, the prime time for travel may be summer, when temperatures are warm.
+In other places, like ski areas, the opposite is true, and peak travel season occurs in the winter.

 When to travel: high, low, and shoulder season